-Going to a doctor requires some trust.
+Being treated by a physician requires trust.
 In most cases, you can trust in the doctor’s education and experience, and you can see that they have the best intentions to help you.
-But what do you do when you’ve seen a pattern of carelessness and you can no longer give the benefit of the doubt?
-A medical malpractice case may be the solution to the pain and frustration you’ve experienced.
+But what do you do when, because of circumstances outside of your control, you can no longer give the benefit of the doubt?
+A medical malpractice case may be the solution to the wrongdoing you have experienced.

 4 Key Signs of Medical Malpractice

-Even the best doctors don’t always know the answer.
+Even the best doctors do not always know the answer.
 This can make it difficult to identify malpractice — were they truly doing their best or were they hasty and negligent in their treatment?

 - Your surgery resulted in an injury.
 Any surgery comes with some level of risk, but that just means that surgeons need to be extraordinarily careful throughout every step of the process.
 Performing the wrong surgery, using the wrong tools, or using tools that haven’t been properly sterilized is grounds for a medical malpractice case.

 - You aren’t getting better.
 Seeing a doctor for a prolonged period of time should ultimately lead to a solution.
-This may not be the case if the doctor didn’t take your situation seriously, prescribed the wrong medication, or recommended an unnecessary surgery.
+This may not be the case if the doctor did not take your situation seriously, prescribed the wrong medication, or recommended an unnecessary surgery.

 - Your doctor admits fault.
 If you saw a doctor for an illness or condition, experienced an injury during your treatment, and the doctor admits that they made a mistake, you may have a viable case.